 Students may receive up to three semester hours of credit for each of these tours that can be applied toward their graduation requirements.
-For tour information call Unusual Tours at 1-800-515-2233.

 Reading Laboratory

 The School of Education maintains a Reading Laboratory which provides training in diagnostic and remedial reading procedures.
 The Laboratory course is set up to help every student to improve his own reading skills and become acquainted with reading equipment.